Wooden combination lock

 I spent some time thinking about it, and the design I came up with was the simplest that would also be visually appealing that I could come up with.
 Unlike a real lock, my priority was to show how it actually works.

-Like most real combination lock, such as a Dudley or master combination lock, the core of the lock consists of three rotors.
-Each rotor has a notch in it, and when the three notches are lined up, some sort of bar can drop into them, and allow the lock to be opened.
+Like most real combination locks such as a Dudley or master Combination locks, the core of this lock consists of three rotors.
+Each rotor has a notch in it, and when the three notches line up, some sort of bar can drop into them, and allowing the lock to be opened.

 The front most rotor is directly coupled to the dial on the front of the lock.
 All the rotors have tabs sticking out the front and back, so that once the front rotor is turned by one turn, its tab hits the tab on the middle rotor.
-The middle rotor's tab in turn sticks out the back, and can catch the tab in the rearmost rotor.
-So once the middle rotor is turned one turn, the back most rotor is engaged also.
-So by turning the dial two turns, the second and third rotors are caught with their tabs, and all three rotors turn together.
+The middle rotor's tab in turn sticks out the back, and with another clockwise turn of the dial catches the tab in the last rotor.
+So with two turns in the same direction, the back rotor is also engaged.

-After the first rotor is lined up, rotation is reversed.
+After the back rotor is lined up, rotation is reversed.
 By turning counterclockwise one turn, one will catch the middle rotor with the tab pushing it in the opposite direction.
-Again, the rotor is turned until the notch on the second rotor lines up with the bar.
+As long as one doesn't turn too far, only the front and middle rotors now turn with the dial.
+The dial is turned far enough to align the middle rotor.

-After that, the rotation is again reversed, now turning clockwise again, until the notch in the front most rotor is lined up with the bar.
-The picture at left shows all three notches lined up, and the lock is ready to open.
+After that, the rotation is again reversed, now turning clockwise again until the notch in the front most rotor is lined up with the bar.
+The picture at left shows all three notches lined up.
+The lock is ready to open.

 This view shows the bar in the slots.
 The lock is constructed in such a way that the bar getting into the slots actually turns the rotors a little bit.

 And here's the lock disassembled, showing all of its parts.
 Really, there is not very much to it.
-Note that the shaft that the rotots turn on is glued into the back piece of the plywood.
-This shaft doesn't turn.
-The rootors are semi-loose on this shaft, and the spacers ideally would go on with a fair bit of friction.
+Note that the shaft that the rotors turn on is glued into the back piece of the plywood.
+This shaft itself doesn't turn.
+The rotors are semi-loose on this shaft.
+Ideally, they would turn with a bit of friction so they wouldn't overshoot with momentum when dialing a combination quickly.

-The most complicated part is the part with the bar that drops into the notches, and that part is really only as complicated as it is because I wanted the workings of the lock to be very visible.
-On a real lock, the corresponding part would be much simpler.
+The most complicated part is the part with the bar that drops into the notches, and that part is really only as complicated as it is to make the internal workings easier to see..
+On a real lock, the corresponding part would be much simpler and more robust.

 Larger image